ishanurg/HardwareAccelerated-Split-Radix-FFT-Algorithm/README.md

 - Latency: 67 cycles for 64-point FFT
 - Generated IP core in `hls_project/solution1/impl/ip/`

+**Vitis HLS IP**
+-Already you can find zip file of the IP /HLS-IP/HLS-Exported-IP.zip -Extract it and add that IP in the Vivado Design

 ### Step 3: Vivado Project Creation
 Now go at
 cd Vivado-Design/hardware/